Northern Bypass NBP Part 4!

 Please do not vote Conservative lol – Well it is down to peoples own judgement as to whom they vote for (not my place to dictate!) but in regards to this topic/issue neither the two current MPs for Ipswich are wanting a Northern Bypass….
 Dan from CSNI is totally against it.
 Ben doesn’t want it but again changing his stance because the upcoming local elections… although perhaps he knew of the intentions for a snap General Election?

 I just get the impression that post-elections he will be very quiet on the issue.
-He has only said “Northern Bypass” once in the public as far as we know and this was only in spite of large numbers of negativity towards the Upper Orwell Crossing announcement (where nearly everyone commenting demanded a Northern Bypass instead) and the Cornhill Redevelopment design.6 days, 12 hours ago #3686
+He has only said “Northern Bypass” once in the public as far as we know and this was only in spite of large numbers of negativity towards the Upper Orwell Crossing announcement (where nearly everyone commenting demanded a Northern Bypass instead) and the Cornhill Redevelopment design.1 month ago #3686

 I am not clever enough to talk the talk as the politicians do, I am just an ordinary guy who know when I am being hoodwinked, I feel that Ben Gummer is pulling the same old stunt as he did a few years ago when he was seeking to get elected as an MP — as you have said he has only uttered/mentioned the NBP once, to my mind he is once again being devious and seriously needs monitoring/watching but if we can stop his Daddy from interfering we might stand a chance this time around.